 How to live your best student life in Brisbane – on a budget

-Student life in Brisbane has a lot to offer international guests, and even a modest budget can get you far here.
+Student life in Brisbane has a lot to offer international guests, and careful budgeting will help your money go further here.

 We know studying as an international student can be a big investment.
 To help you make the most of your time in Queensland, we’ve put together these tips for living big on a budget.
 Here are a few key areas where you can save money while studying at The University of Queensland.

 The University of Queensland belongs to the prestigious Group of Eight (Go8) universities, which is Australia’s version of the Ivy League.
 This establishes UQ as one of the country’s leading research-intensive universities.

 However, UQ is also one of the most affordable universities in the Go8, with students reporting lower fees than universities in Sydney and Melbourne.
 This means you can graduate from a highly respected uni with an outstanding student life experience while not spending top dollar tuition fees.

 Brisbane is the third-largest city in Australia.
 It’s a thriving place that blends global sophistication with a laidback and friendly atmosphere, so you can enjoy a mix of fun and relaxation during your student life in Brisbane.

 Despite its size, Brisbane is considered one of the more affordable major Australian cities to live in, with competitive accommodation costs compared with Sydney, Melbourne and Canberra.

 Students staying on campus at UQ St Lucia will usually pay between $2,050 and $3,000 per month.